 This seminar is open to the public.
-It offers up to 7.0 HSW continuing education hours to architects and 7.0 PDHs to professional engineers in all states.
+It offers 6.5 HSW continuing education hours to architects and landscape architects and 6.5 PDHs to professional engineers in most states, including Pennsylvania.
 Educators and courses are not subject to preapproval in Pennsylvania.

-This seminar offers a non-credit continuing education opportunity for construction contractors.
-It has not been approved by any state contractor licensing entity with a continuing education requirement.
+This seminar offers a non-mandatory continuing education opportunity to construction contractors.
+It has not been reviewed by any state contractor licensing entity with a continuing education requirement.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed within 15 business days.